karan-shishoo/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The data set has been cleaned such that only those variables that pertain to means or standard deviation remain.

-This has been done such that the minimum data needed to build a general idea of the distribution data remains cutting down on a lot of unnecessary data
+This has been done so that the minimum data needed to build a general idea of the distribution data remains cutting down on a lot of unnecessary data